 Head trauma - There is a possible link between the disease and repeated trauma or loss of consciousness.

 Heart health - The risk of vascular dementia increases with heart conditions such as high blood pressure, high cholesterol and diabetes.

 Delusions and paranoia

-The estimated cost of caring for Alzheimer's patients in the United States in 2018 is $277 billion.
+The estimated cost of caring for patients with Alzheimer’s or other dementias in the United States in 2023 is $345 billion.

 Early-onset Alzheimer’s disease often runs in families.

 March 9, 2014 - In a first-of-its-kind study, researchers report they have developed a blood test that predicts with astonishing accuracy whether a healthy person will develop Alzheimer’s disease.